n-elia/algobet/README.md

 ### Run the demo using the testnet

 The tests can be run deploying the `sandbox` and attaching it to the `testnet`: `./sandbox up testnet`.
-From your `sandbox` folder, create a wallet and populate it with two accounts:
+From `test/sandbox` folder, create a wallet and populate it with two accounts:

 ```shell
 ./sandbox enter algod